pomm-project/Foundation/documentation/configuration.rst

     $pomm = new Pomm(['first_db' => ['dsn' => 'pgsql://user:pass@host/first_db']]);
     $pomm->addBuilder('second_db', new MySessionBuilder(['dsn' => 'pgsql://user:pass@host/second_db']));

-It is often more practial to declare all *sessions* configuration from the constructor directly even if the builder is a custom class:
+It is often more practical to declare all *sessions* configuration from the constructor directly even if the builder is a custom class:

 .. code:: php
     <?php